Tornadoes of 2006: December

 There were 40 tornadoes reported in the US in December, all of which were confirmed.

 December 7 (England)

-A surprise early December tornado lasting for less than a minute and high winds caused significant damage to portions of the suburb of Kensal Rise in North West London, United Kingdom.
+A surprise early December tornado during a squall line caused significant damage to portions of the suburb of Kensal Rise in North West London, United Kingdom.
 Numerous houses lost their roofs and one apartment building lost a portion of its facade.
 Extensive car and tree damage was reported.
 A car was also buried in the debris.
-In all, about 100 to 150 houses were affected, 20 of which were left inhabitable, and six people were injured.
-The tornado was rated T4 on the TORRO scale with winds of over 120 mph (195 km/h) which is equivalent to an F2 tornado on the Fujita Scale.
+In all, about 100 to 150 houses were affected, 29 of which were left inhabitable, and six people were injured.
+The tornado was rated T5 on the TORRO scale and F2 on the Fujita Scale.
+Two other weak tornadoes occurred in Belgium and the Netherlands.

 December 25

 After a lengthy period of inactivity, a moderate tornado event took place on Christmas Day in the southeastern United States, primarily in Florida.
 There were five tornadoes confirmed – four were rated F2 while the other was rated F0.
 One tornado destroyed several homes in Lake City, and significant tornadoes were also reported in Tampa, San Antonio, Daytona Beach, DeLand and in Leesburg.
 In all, over 250 houses were damaged and some were destroyed.
 Several people were injured but no fatalities were reported.

 Remains of two Piper PA-44 Seminoles after an F2 tornado struck the Embry–Riddle Aeronautical University, Daytona Beach campus.

 Very significant damage was done to the Embry–Riddle Aeronautical University's Daytona Beach campus as the F2 tornado that touched down in Daytona beach cut right through the heart of the campus.
 It obliterated 50 of the school's 75 aircraft, mostly Cessnas.